yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 I decided to do this for two reasons.
 The first reason is that, for years, I had to bear my Ph.D. advisor coming into the lab while I was happily coding my Pytorch model, slowly sneaking at my back, stare at my screen and say - with a disappointed look - "you should definitely do this in JAX".
 The second reason is this nice [blog post](https://neel04.github.io/my-website/blog/pytorch_rant/) from Neel Gupta.

 Every time I tried to use JAX, I ended up using Flax instead, which offers a kind of object oriented interface (similar to torch).
 While Flax is great, it introduces additional layers of abstraction that make it similar to Pytorch and therefore I ended up wondering "why am I doing this".
-There are other frameworks as well, with different functionalities, like equinox, but they always add "another layer".
+There are other great frameworks as well, with different functionalities, like equinox (maybe closer to JAX's original nature), but they always add "another layer".

-This time, I wanted to take a different path and stick to **pure JAX** without relying on any external libraries or abstractions.
+This time, I wanted to take a different path and stick to **pure JAX**, without relying on any external libraries or abstractions.
-What I do here is just a basic implementation of a Vision Transfomer.
-It's not super efficient, the code could be cleaner etc. etc. I just wanted to train a small model from scratch in JAX while using its "signature" functionalities like `vmap` and `jit`.
+So what I do here is just a basic implementation of a small Vision Transfomer.
+In this implementation, I’ve built a basic Vision Transformer from scratch.
+While it may not be the most efficient and could benefit from cleaner code, my goal was to focus on training a small model in JAX while utilizing its core functionalities,  like `vmap` and `jit`.

-It was instructive for a series of reasons.
-First of all, if you use oure JAX, you see a model for what it really is: a bunch of numbers stored somewhere in your local machine + a function on those models.
-You end up thinking of a lot of things that in torch you just take for granted, like parameters initialization and the batch size (yes, batch size, more on this later).
+I will cover the following topics:

+1. Short recap of ViT architecture
+2. Initialization of the weights (in bare JAX it can take a while)
+3. Coding the ViT logic and parallelization `jax.vmap`
+4. Training witt just in time `jax.jit`

 For a better experience, open in Colab:  <a href="https://colab.research.google.com/drive/1wBA1UUde72yMDvZ7ITS8cFAx90HDwD5D#scrollTo=SUBw2ZtVN7Lr" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 **Vision Transfomer** <br>
 If you are not familiar with the Vision Transformer (ViT) architecture, you can take a look [here](https://arxiv.org/abs/2010.11929).
 Basically, ViTs treat image patches as tokens (like words in NLP models) and process them using transformer layers with bidirectional (non masked) attention.
-In this post, we’ll build a small ViT that can train on the Imagenette dataset, and you can even run it on your local GPU.
+In this post, we’ll build a small ViT that can train on the Imagenette dataset, and you can even run it on your local machine.

 Speaking of GPUs, JAX offers seamless handling of hardware acceleration.
-It automatically detects and utilizes available GPUs without requiring explicit code changes.
+It automatically detects and utilizes available GPUs/TPUs without requiring explicit code changes.

 ```python